Ghostwriting, editing and administrative services for authors, entrepreneurs and small businesses

 a life preserver on a boat in the water

-Middleish people are constantly in search of port (or at least a life raft life) in the form of drugs, food, entertainment and wrinkle cream, but nothing seems to diminish the crisis that is middle age.
-Although "crisis" doesn't describe mid-life accurately—it's more like the maneuverings of grumpy little hobbits through Middle Earth, slowly being led to the gates of Mordor.
+Middleish people are incessantly searching for port (or at least a life raft) in the form of food, beach vacations and expensive wrinkle cream, but nothing seems to diminish the pesky woes of middle age.
+The word “crisis” doesn’t describe mid-life accurately – it’s more like the maneuverings of grumpy little hobbits through Middle Earth, slowly being led to the gates of Mordor.
+Hobbits that have to trim their ear hair weekly to avoid looking like they have tentacles.

 What is this balance you speak of?

-"Work-life balance" is one of the biggest fallacies perpetrated on humans to date.
-It seems there is a lot of work and not much balance, and the life part kind of just happens between the chaos.
-As middle-agers, we are tasked with looking after our elderly parents while supporting our adult children.
-Some might also care for minor children in cases of second marriages or grandchildren.
+“Work-life balance” is one of the biggest fallacies perpetrated on human beings to date.
+It seems there is a lot of work, not much balance, and the life part kind of just happens between the chaos.
+As middle-agers, we look after elderly parents while supporting our adult children stuck somewhere between being children and having them.
+Some middlers care for minor children (in the case of a second marriage) or even raise their grandchildren.
+Or both.

-Most of the time, middles are barely treading water, trying to navigate a career (or three) to pay the bills.
+Middle-earthers are usually barely treading water, trying to navigate a career (or three) to pay the bills.
 Sure, we might squeeze in a little quality time with the family here and there, but the only alone time we get is when we shower.
-Unless the dog hornswoggles its way into the bathroom, The days are filled with scheduling your colonoscopy between Little League and that diar meeting with the teacher about your youngest child flicking boogers at classmates again.
-Middle age consists of a never-ending bombardment of to-do list items and discoveries of hair growing from places it shouldn't.
+Unless the dog hornswoggles its way into the bathroom.
+The days are filled with scheduling colonoscopies, Little League, touring colleges you can’t afford and that emergency meeting with the teacher about your youngest flicking boogers at his classmates again.
+It is a never-ending bombardment of to-do list items, discoveries of weird growths, and praying for retirement or the end of time.

 Can I speak to the manager?

-I looked more closely at the lady's hairstyle; indeed, it was an aggressive cut.
-She had let the hairdresser use hedge trimmers rather than scissors to style it.
-The angled, jagged horror wasn't moving with her head - the hair gel was as palpable and crusty as her exasperation at the poor, unsuspecting usher who did not know what a "speak to the manager haircut was" either and foolishly wandered into her path.
+I looked more closely at the lady’s hairstyle; indeed, she brandished a rather aggressive cut, like she’d let the hairdresser use hedge trimmers rather than scissors to style it.
+The angled, jagged horror wasn’t moving with her head as she admonished the poor, unsuspecting usher.
+Her hair gel was as palpable and crusty as her exasperation.
+I even thought I saw a faint wisp of smoke at one point.
+The poor, unsuspecting usher did not know what a “speak to the manager haircut “ was either and foolishly wandered into her trap, er path.
 I swore then and there that I would NEVER get a haircut like that.
 Ever.

 That dreaded “M” word.

-No, not "M" for middle age.
-For women, immediately following the scourge of "the curse" comes an even more dreaded "M" word: menopause.
-You know, The Change of Life, the end of all things.
+No, not “M” for Middle Age.
+For women, immediately following the scourge of “the curse” comes an even more dreaded “M” word: Menopause.
+You know, the Change of Life, aka the End of all Things.

-It signals the end of your child-bearing years and, along with it, your vitality, sanity and hotness.
-The hysterectomy is the final nail in the coffin that holds your youth.
-It's all gone, and what replaces it are hot flashes, night sweats, mood swings, cravings, aches and pains, weight gain, weird odors and other hormonal blasphemies.
+Menopause signals the end of your childbearing years and, along with it, your vitality, sanity and overall hotness.
+The hysterectomy is the final nail in the coffin that holds your now dearly departed youth.
+It’s all gone, and what replaces it are hot flashes, night sweats, mood swings, carb cravings, aches and pains, weight gain, dry hair, stronger eyeglass prescriptions, weird odors, and many other hormonal blasphemies.

 Not-so-sage advice.

-One lonely night between hot flashes, I scoured the internet for anything resembling helpful advice on how to get through this middle-age slump.
-I found all kinds of counsel - from acupuncture to consulting a psychiatrist to reinventing yourself by manifesting your youthful self.
-One article written by a middle-aged woman advised that "the key to surviving this period is balance and extensive planning.
-Setting realistic expectations and boundaries can significantly alleviate stress."
+One lonely night between hot flashes, I feverishly (pun intended) scoured the internet for anything resembling helpful advice on how to get through the middle-age slump.
+I found all kinds of counsel – from acupuncture to consulting a psychiatrist to reinventing yourself by merely “manifesting your youthful self”.
+This article (written by a millennial woman) advised that “the key to surviving this period is balance and extensive planning.
+Setting realistic expectations and boundaries can significantly alleviate stress.”

 Finding joy in the chaos.

-With that, I leave you with the immortal lyrics of Prince (feel free to sing along):
+With that, my middleish friends, I leave you with the immortal lyrics of Prince (feel free to sing along, no judgment):

 Dearly beloved,